baggariSiva/brunch/README.md

 Select Clone in step at step Git Repository and select Brunch template for creating a repository in your git account after that authenticate with Git by clicking on
 Continue with Github button and authorize elestio to access git then you can rename you repository name if you want.

-Else If you forked the repo then you can click on the Continue with GitHub button and authorize elestio to access the git repo then you can select the Brunch repo otherwise you can directly insert a git repo URL to deploy the Brunch Application.
+Else If you forked the repo then you can click on the Continue with GitHub button and authorize elestio to access the git repo then you can select the Brunch repo otherwise you can directly insert a git repo URL to deploy the Brunch application.

 ### Step 4: Configuration